st707311g/TrenchRoot-SEG/README.md

     $ pip install --upgrade pip
     $ pip install -r requirements.txt

 TrenchRoot-SEG uses TensorFlow.
 So, install a version of CUDA and cuDNN that corresponds to the installed TensorFlow.
-With the following combination of TensorFlow, CUDA, and cuDNN well worked:
+With the following combination of GUP, TensorFlow, CUDA, and cuDNN well worked:

+- NVIDIA GeForce RTX 2080 Ti
 - TensorFlow (version 2.4.0)
 - CUDA (version 10.1)
 - cuDNN (version 8.0.5)

+The CPU can process one file in 5 to 10 seconds (Intel Core i7-8700).

 ## How to run